 Our success depends, among other things, on the extent to which reimbursement can be obtained from healthcare payers for procedures performed with our products.
 In the United States, we are dependent upon favorable coverage and benefit decisions by Centers for Medicare and Medicaid Services (CMS) for Medicare reimbursement, state Medicaid agencies, individual managed care organizations, private insurers and other payers.
 With the support of the American Urological Association, and the American Association of Clinical Urologists, the American Medical Association (AMA) established a new Category 1 CPT code for the ablation of malignant prostate tissue with HIFU technology, effective January 1, 2021.
-In late 2020, CMS published its final rules for ambulatory payment classification (APC) procedures and physician fee schedule established reimbursement rates that recognize both facility or hospital payment and physician professional service payments for HIFU procedures.
+In late 2021, CMS published its final rules for the calendar year 2022 for ambulatory payment classification (APC) procedures and physician fee schedule established reimbursement rates that recognize both facility or hospital payment and physician professional service payments for HIFU procedures.
 For private insurers, policy coverage decisions supporting coverage and reimbursement related to HIFU procedures are limited given that HIFU is a new technology.
 To further support and raise awareness as to the use of HIFU as an alternative to more traditional treatments, we engaged Medical Technology Partners (MTP) and Argenta Advisors, two leading reimbursement consultancies, to assist in navigating reimbursement analysis and strategies, including technology feasibility and assessment needs, payor advisory panels, outcome studies and understanding manufacturer billing education resources.
 With expanded third party coverage decisions, our Focal One HIFU procedure will have broader market access in the United States.
 However, public or private payors may decide to limit coverage or reimbursement of HIFU technologies that are available to individuals, including potentially modifying existing guidance to further limit available coverage.
-Changes to coverage decisions, which may be revised from time to time, could negatively impact reimbursement for proc we cannot guarantee that a definitive reimbursement will be granted.
-See Item 4, "Information on the Company-HIFU Division-HIFU Reimbursement Status."
+Changes to coverage decisions, which may be revised from time to time, could negatively im decided to stop reimbursing lithotripters' disposables (electrodes) necessary to perform a lithotripsy procedure.
+This decision had and will have a material effect on our current and future sales of lithotripsy disposables in Japan.

 Lithotripsy procedures currently are reimbursed by public healthcare systems in the European Union, in Japan and in the United States.
 However, a decision in any of those countries to modify reimbursement policies for these procedures could have a material adverse effect on our business, financial conditions and results of operations.
-For example, in April 2016, the Japanese authorities decided to stop reimbursing lithotripters' disposables (electrodes) necessary to perform a lithotripsy procedure.
-This decision had and will have a material effect on our current and future sales of lithotripsy disposables in Japan.
+For example, in April 2016, the Japanese authorities